workgroupengineering/Documentation/docs/styling/troubleshooting.md

 This is because if the user were to set a local value on the button, it would override all styles, and make button always the same color.
 For more details see this [reverted PR](https://github.com/AvaloniaUI/Avalonia/pull/2662#issuecomment-515764732).
 {% endhint %}

+### Weird behaviour with specific properties, previous value is not restored when style is not applied anymore

+In Avalonia we have multiple types of properties, and one of them, Direct Property, doesn't support styling at all.
+These properties work in simplified way to achive lower overhead and higher performance, and do not store multiple values depending on priority.
+Instead only latest value is saved and cannot be restored.
+You can find more details about properties [here](../authoring-controls/defining-properties.md#direct-avaloniaproperties).

+Typical example is [CommandProperty](http://reference.avaloniaui.net/api/Avalonia.Controls/Button/B9689B29).
+It is defined as a DirectProperty, and it will never work properly.
+In the future attempt to style direct property will be resulted in compile time error, see [#6837](https://github.com/AvaloniaUI/Avalonia/issues/6837).